 What are some practical tips for planning the move, from finding accommodation to budgeting for the transition?

-Plan ahead with meticulous organization.
+Plan with meticulous organization.
 Search for housing online, create a budget, and anticipate expenses to make a smooth move.
 The more organized you are, the less stressful the overall move will be.

 What are some recommended ways to explore and embrace the new city’s culture and local lifestyle?